Humanities and Communication

 Multilingualism and Intersectionality

-The IdentiCat research group includes a team of sociolinguists interested in understanding how linguistic diversity is embedded in the production and reproduction of social inequalities.
-More specifically, we are concerned with how language-related inequalities are linked to other axes of inequality, such as gender, sexuality, social class, race, functional diversity, etc.
+The IdentiCat research group includes a team of sociolinguists interested in understanding how linguistic diversity is intertwined with the production and reproduction of social inequalities.
+Specifically, we are concerned with how inequalities related to languages intersect with other axes of inequality, such as gender, sexuality, social class, race, functional diversity, etc.

-In particular, we are focused on developing the concept of subjectivity applied to linguistic uses, as well as the new contributions of post-materialism and post-humanism to understand how spaces of agency can be created for subaltern subjects, and also how language policies can be integrated with other equality policies at all levels.
+In particular, we are interested in developing the concept of subjectivity as applied to linguistic practices, as well as exploring new contributions from post-materialism and post-humanism to understand how spaces of agency can be created for subaltern subjects, and how language policies can be integrated with other equality policies at all levels.

 Dr. Joan Pujolar